rasa/keepass_importer/README.md

 ## Acknowledgments

-* Many thanks to [Dominik Reichl](https://www.dominik-reichl.de/) for his years of service to KeePass 1 and 2.
+* Many thanks to [Dominik Reichl](https://www.dominik-reichl.de/) for creating KeePass 1 and 2.